areski/django-nvd3/README.rst

         {% include_container "piechart_container" 400 600 %}
     </body>

-As showed above we use include_nvd3jscss to include the needed javascript and css code for NVD3.
+We use include the Javascript and CSS code for D3/NVD3.
 We start preparing and display the javascript code needed to render our pieChart::

     {% load_chart charttype chartdata "piechart_container" %}